defano/jmonet/README.md

 `AbstractBoundsTool`     | Click-and-drag to define a rectangular boundary.
 Examples: Rectangle, Oval, Round Rectangle, Shape tools.
 `AbstractLineTool`       | Click-and-drag to define a line between two points.
 Example: Line tool.
 `AbstractPathTool`       | Click-and-drag to define a free-form path on the canvas.
 Examples: Paintbrush, pencil, eraser tools.
-`AbstractPolylineTool`   | Click-click-click-double-click to define segments in a polygon or curve.
+`AbstractPolylineTool`   | Click, click, click, double-click to define segments in a polygon or curve.
 Examples: Curve, Polygon tools.
 `AbstractSelectionTool`  | Most complex of the tool bases; click-and-drag to define a shape to be drawn with marching ants allowing the user to move or modify the underlying graphic.
 Examples: Selection, Lasso, Rotate tools.
 `AbstractTransformTool`  | Click-and-drag to select a rectangular boundary drawn with drag handles at each corner which can moved by the user.
 Example: Slant, projection, perspective and rubber sheet tools.